SysKitTeam/docs-securitymanager/get-to-know-security-manager/overview-screen.md

 The __Overview__ screen is the starting screen of the SysKit Security Manager.
 It features a dashboard of collected metrics and important information from your environment.

-## Live Overview
+## Types of View
-Immediately upon connecting to a new tenant or an environment, Security Manager collects a number of important metrics and information regarding your Office 365 tenant or On-Prem environment and displays them in real time.
+__Live Overview__ - Immediately upon connecting to a new tenant or an environment, Security Manager collects a number of important metrics and information regarding your Office 365 tenant or On-Prem environment and displays them in real time.
 To avoid long waiting times and performance issues, information that is displayed with a camera icon is collected only when taking a snapshot.

 Clicking on the refresh button in the upper-right part of the overview will refresh it with the latest information and recalculate your score.

-## Snapshot Overview
-Upon taking a snapshot Security Manager collects all the available dashboard values.
+__Snapshot Overview__ - Upon taking a snapshot Security Manager collects all the available dashboard values.
 So you can track your tenant summary information and health through time, potentially discovering a growing issue in your environment activities.

 ## Score
 Environment health and potential issues are displayed via a score tile based on the size of your environment.
 A low score means your environment is healthy and well-maintained.

-Activities which are considered detrimental to environment health are highlighted in yellow, orange and red and are included in the final health score.
-Hovering over the score tile will highlight all the values which are taken in consideration when calculating the final score.
+Activities which are considered detrimental to environment health are highlighted and are included in the final health score.
+Hovering over the score tile will highlight in blue all the values which are taken in consideration when calculating the final score.

 ## Analyze Results
 Every collected metric will display a tooltip with more information when hovered over.
 Furthermore, every metric can be clicked on and the application will jump straight into a more detailed report view of the selected information.
 Here you can analyze the results and fix any potential issues by using Security Manager drill actions for live permission management.